Azure/azure-sdk-for-java/AUTH.md

 1. Click the **Applications** link.
 1. Click the **Add** button at the bottom of the page.
   <br/>![Select AD tenant > Applications > Add](/media/auth/add.png)
 1. Type in a name for your application.
-After your app is registered, it will be listed under that name in the active directory you have selected earlier.
+After your app is registered, it will be listed under that name in the Active Directory instance you have selected earlier.
 You will need to reference that name in a later step.
 1. Select the **Web application and/or web API** option, *regardless* of whether your application is actually going to run on the web or on a desktop computer, and click the arrow to go to the next step.
   <br/>![Name and Type](/media/auth/app.png)
 1. One the next screen, type in some URL in the **Sign-on URL**.
 If your application is not a web app, it does not matter what you type in here, as long as it is a syntactically correct URL format.
 1. Type in some **App ID URI**.
-This is just a unique identifier of your choice for your app in the proper URI format that needs to be unique in your selected Active Directory.
+This is just a unique identifier of your choice for your app in the proper URI format that needs to be unique in your selected Active Directory instance.
 1. Click the checkmark when done.<br>
   <br/>![Application properties](/media/auth/app-props.png)
 1. Wait for the task to complete.
 You may see a notification like the following in the meantime: